eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

   }
   ```

-- based on the individual resource ("by-ID")
+- based on the individual resource ("by-ID").
+Here, the principal with the `"security-admin"` role is granted access to
+  objects with white-listed IDs:

   ```java
     public class ResourceInstanceBasedAuthService implements AuthorizationService {